 Summoning works best proactively and at the bottom of a round when you have the shot at a double, need to take an obj or just need some more screens.
 Summoning is also super useful with Skarr Bloodwrath who can effectively allow you to drop your models anywhere on the battlefield if he happens to come back after movement.

 2BT – Bloodmaster, Herald of Khorne

-Pretty good if you want to take your blood thirster away from your cannons but still retain re-rolls of 1.
+Pretty good if you want to take your blood thirster away from your cannons or just cap an objective that requires a hero.

 3BT – 5 Fleshhounds